MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-event-hub.md

 > * [Python](data-connection-event-hub-python.md)
 > * [Azure Resource Manager template](data-connection-event-hub-resource-manager.md)

 Azure Data Explorer offers ingestion (data loading) from Event Hubs, a big data streaming platform and event ingestion service.
 [Event Hubs](/azure/event-hubs/event-hubs-about) can process millions of events per second in near real-time.
-In this article, you connect to an Event Hub from Azure Data Explorer using the [one-click ingestion](ingest-data-one-click.md) experience.
+In this article, you connect an Event Hub to a table in Azure Data Explorer using the [one-click ingestion](ingest-data-one-click.md) experience.

 ## Prerequisites